FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/tags.md

 ## Discussion Topics

 Discussion / Scratch space:
+- Finalized section may or may not be necessary because providers would only provide finalized tags
+	- Remove 'finalized' from first sentence of Tags
 - User-defined tags should not have a prefix
 - Provider can create and account for a reserved prefix set
 - Providers should publish known prefixes somewhere